 Suicide is a critical public health issue in Idaho.
 It brings tragic loss to families, friends, schools and entire communities across the state each year.
 In 2019, Idaho had the 11th highest suicide rate within the U.S.

-Call or text 9-8-8 to connect with the Idaho Crisis and Suicide Hotline at:
+Call or text 9-8-8 to connect with the Idaho Crisis and Suicide Hotline.

 24 hours a day, 7 days a week, year-round.